rsaroot/rsaroot/README.md

 - 📈 Crafting data visual to tell stories
 - ☁️ Leveraging cloud platforms for data solutions

-💡 Always eager to learn and explore the latest in data and technology
+💡 Always eager to learn and explore the latest in technology
 <!--
 **rsaroot/rsaroot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.